Western supports our students by providing a multitude of resources. Select the links below for more information.

 - When to Refer Chart (PDF) – Use this chart to help you decide if, when, who, how, and what to report.

-- Early Referral Form– Instructors who are concerned that a student may be at risk of not passing a course may complete the Early Alert Form to request that a member of the counseling center staff follow-up with that student.
+- Counseling Referral/Early Alert Form (requires logging into Office 365 with Western email address and password) – Instructors who are concerned that a student may be at risk of not passing a course may complete the Counseling Referral/Early Alert Form to request that a member of the counseling center staff follow-up with that student.